xylonc/ip/docs/README.md

 **Victoria** is a lightweight, offline task-tracking CLI chatbot youcan run from the terminal or inside IntelliJ.
 It lets you add tasks with sub categories of deadlines, events, mark and unmark.
-There is also a search, and delete with commands.
+There is also a search, list, delete and save with commands.
 Your tasks autosave to a file so they’re there the next time you launch.

 ## Adding to-dos